chanzuckerberg/czi-oss-training/02-participating-in-oss/README.md

 ## Module activity 🙇🏻‍♀️

 - [OSS Journey activity](./OSS-journey-activity.md) - a self-reflection activity to help you map your open source personal journey and how OSS contributions can help you achieve your goals.

+## Attribution

+Authored by Tania Allard and Pavithra Eswaramoorthy.
+Reviewed by Justine Larsen, Justin Kiggins, and Kate Hertweck.